1mike12/bookshelf-bulk-save/README.md

 # Bookshelf Bulk Save
-This plugin works with Bookshelf.js, available here http://bookshelfjs.org.
+This plugin adds a `bulkSave()` method to [Bookshelf.js](http://bookshelfjs.org) Collection objects.

 Bookshelf natively does not come with a bulk insert option.
-Instead the only option is to use `invokeThen("save")` on collections.
+Instead, the only option is to use `invokeThen("save")` on collections.
 The underlying knex library does however have bulk inserts.

-This does not run updates, as bulk updates are not supported natively by knex.
+note: This does not run updates, as bulk updates are not supported natively by knex.

-This plugin adds a `bulkSave()` method to Collection objects.
-If your db dialect supports it, it will also update the new ids and return the collection, similar to how `save()` on a single model returns the updated model.
-As of writing this is (pg, mssql, oracledb).
-Otherwise it will simply return `true` on successful insert.
+## Requirements
 requires es6 syntax to work.

 ## Installation